UH-CPL/ScholarPlot/README.md

 * Added a parameter in getSortedCoAuthorString to distinguish between author and journal name
 * `getSortedCoAuthorString(coAuthorArray, displayCount, isNeedSplit)`
 * Compelted Journal Panel
-* update php script to get counts of journals
+* Updated php script to get counts of journals
-* update my_sql to my_sqli
+* Updated my_sql to my_sqli

 **10/20/2015** Changes: